numat/brooks-mfc/README.md

 }
 ```

-You can optionally specify a setpoint flow with:
+You can optionally specify a setpoint flow with the set flag:
-`brooks-mfc 192.168.1.150 --set 7.5.
+`brooks-mfc 192.168.1.150 --set 7.5.` The units of the setpoint and return are
+specified using the `--units` flag.
 See `mfc --help` for more.

 ### Python